-[Section 113 amended by No. 8 of 2012 s.
+[Section 113 amended: No. 8 of 2012 s.
 58.]

 114. Sheriff entitled to access to some official records

 To the extent that it is necessary for the performance of the sheriff’s functions under this Act, the sheriff is entitled to have access to and to make use of the records kept under —